omkarcloud/google-maps-scraper/README.md

 With all these additional data points, you will be able to truly harness the power of Google Maps.

-The Pro Version is a one-time investment with lifetime updates and absolutely zero risk because we offer a generous **90-Day Refund Policy!**
+The Pro Version is a one-time investment with lifetime updates and absolutely **0** risk because we offer a generous **90-Day Refund Policy!**

 ### ❓ How to Get the Pro Version?